Mowy2001/projects_archive/README.md

 Empirical Section:
 I used pandas to clean data and to perform exploratory analysis, seaborn and matplotlib to visualise distributions and correlations of different macroeconomic variables across 7 countries.
 Then, I used Stata to investigate an empirical validation of the Taylor Rule.

 <br>

 ## Tidy Dataset
+This was a group data cleaning project for 30607 - Foundations of Data Science at Bocconi University.
+I worked with Haralambos Alexandre Keusseoglou, Giovanni Scarpato and Federica Kulka.

+We used pandas to create a unique tidy dataset containing meteorological data collected by 11 sensors located in different part of Venice.

+The most important issues were that different datasets contained the same exact measurement and that labels were not good for practical investigation of data.
+We fixed these problems and we aggregated hourly the observations recorded every 5 minutes, paying attention to not alter the way in which some of these measurement were taken, for instance, if the height of the water was the average across the previous 5 minutes, to hourly aggregate we would take the mean, analogously we have been consistent for maximum values or sums.

+In addition, we produced a professional documentation of our work, where we explained what the data were about and how and why we decided to treat data in a specific way.